 The index property is similar to the constraint property.
 To force use of a particular index, specify the unqualified index name.
 To force a table scan, specify null for the index name.
-The index property can be used only within a TableExpression, and it can be specified only on base tables; it cannot be specified on views or derived tables.
+The index property can be used only within a TableExpression, and joinOrder joinStrategy

-joinOrder